 Yorkshire Sculpture Park: The Coffin Jump

-Yorkshire Sculpture Park has unveiled a new work today, 18 June, by contemporary artist Katrina Palmer, which celebrates the role of women in the First World War as part of 14-18 NOW, the UK’s arts programme for the First World War centenary.
+Yorkshire Sculpture Park unveiled a new work on 18 June, by contemporary artist Katrina Palmer, which celebrates the role of women in the First World War as part of 14-18 NOW, the UK’s arts programme for the First World War centenary.
 The work references the all-female First Aid Nursing Yeomanry (FANY).
 Founded in 1907, Captain Edward Baker’s conception of the FANY was of women on horseback riding to the rescue of fallen men in the battlefield.
 In spite of the nurses’ courage, the British Army initially refused to be associated with the liberated women of the FANY.
 Palmer makes reference to their battle against prejudice through words on the artwork drawn from sources including the 1918 diaries of FANY member Muriel Thompson.
 The Coffin Jump will occasionally be activated by a horse and local rider who will gallop across the Park and make the jump: A symbol of independent mobility and action, capturing the emergence of female emancipation.
 For more information on the history of FANY, the organisation’s work today and the sculpture, visit ysp.org.uk.

 Following the slashing of Velazquez’s ‘The Rokeby Venus’ at the National Gallery, in their bid to secure women the vote, the WSPU supposedly vowed ‘to continue outrages on galleries and museums until not a picture remained undamaged in London’.
 Book to join this course to uncover the suffragette plot to raid the V&A. The course will include behind the scenes visits to the archive to view newly rediscovered material such as scrapbooks, personal correspondence and photographs.
 Visiting the Print Room and National Art Library, you will also explore imagery of the campaign in the form of posters, propaganda and satirical cartoons.
 Additional consideration will be given to the significant and continued legacy on visual and material culture today.
 Tuesday 25 September 2018 – Tuesday 4 December 2018.
 14.00 – 16.30. £472.00 for adults, bookable at vam.ac.uk.